 Tips

-- Use fresh garlic and ginger – freshly grated garlic and ginger give the curry a vibrant, aromatic flavour that powdered versions can’t match.
+- Use fresh garlic and ginger: Freshly grated garlic and ginger give your chickpea curry a vibrant, aromatic flavour that powdered versions just can’t match.
+It makes a big difference in this one-pan vegan curry.

-- Let the curry simmer uncovered – simmering without a lid allows excess liquid to evaporate, concentrating the flavours and thickening the sauce naturally.
+- Let the curry simmer uncovered: Simmering without a lid allows excess liquid to evaporate naturally.
+It helps the chickpea curry thicken and intensifies all the comforting flavours.

-- Use quality nut butter – natural peanut butter or almond butter with no added sugar or salt works best to add creaminess and a subtle nutty flavour.
+- Use quality nut butter: Natural peanut or almond butter with no added sugar or salt gives this easy chickpea curry extra creaminess and a subtle, nutty depth.

 Swaps